stryder-dev/flutter_platform_widgets/README.md

 ```

 ## PlatformDialogAction
-The DialogAction widget is used to describe the set of buttons on the AlertDialog
+The DialogAction widget is used to describe the set of buttons on the AlertDialog.
+Uses `FlatButton` for android or `CupertinoDialogAction` for ios.
 ```dart
 PlatformDialogAction(
   child: PlatformText('Cancel'),